mvenzke-axway/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 ![Reference architecture layers](/Images/apim-reference-architectures/container-aws/image1.png)

-Notice that the packaging of API Management for deployment has changed in the EMT mode.
+Notice that the packaging of API Management for deployment has changed in the container mode.
 Customers need to build a new Docker image for any new `FED` or `POL` file that they want to deploy.
 For more information, see [Deploy API Gateway in containers](/docs/apim_installation/apigw_containers/).

 We recommend creating a DevOps pipeline that can be triggered anytime a new configuration is ready for deployment.